LzDddd/MSCAU-Net/README.md

 # 🧠 MSCAU-Net

 This repository provides the **PyTorch implementation** of the paper:
-**Multi-Semantic Content-Aware U-Net for Uterine Fibroids and Sarcomas Segmentation**
+**Multi-Semantic Content-Aware U-Net for Uterine Tumors Segmentation**

 > 📌 *Code will be released upon paper acceptance.*